To schedule a 3D mammogram at Winneshiek Medical Center, call the WMC Radiology Department at 563-387-3022.

 Special note about mammograms: Do not use deodorant, powder or perfume in your underarm or breast area.
 These products may contain a metallic base that can look like an early breast cancer in the images.
 Winneshiek Medical Center supplies products for you to use following your mammogram.

 Although it is non-invasive, a mammogram may cause some discomfort, especially if you have sensitive breasts.
 Try to schedule your mammogram when you are not menstruating to reduce breast sensitivity.
 The exam takes about 30 minutes to perform.
-A radiologist will interpret the mammogram and your doctor will discuss the results of the images with you.
+A radiologist will interpret the mammogram and your doctor will receive the results of the images.
 A letter with the results will also be mailed to you.

 Why does the compression have to be so tight?